-The Boring Company has won the bid to build underground commuter system in Chicago, from the Loop to O’Hare International Airport that’s hailed as one of the busiest in the world.
+The Boring Company has won the bid to build an underground commuter system in Chicago, from the Loop to O’Hare International Airport, that’s hailed as one of the busiest in the world.

 The company website has disclosed further details: the Chicago high-speed system will have 16-passenger vehicles traveling up to 150 miles or 240 km per hour.
 The tunnel will help cut the present 30-to-45-minute trip between the business district and the airport of the city down to 12 minutes.

 Boring stated that this project will be cent-per-cent privately funded.
 Owner Elon Musk and Chicago Mayor Rahm Emanuel are to announce the proposal today in the city, as the Chicago Tribune has reported.